enjeck/enjeck.github.io/content/blog/distance-two-locations/index.md

 The most popular way of calculating the distance between two points on a sphere is using the Haversine equation.
-If you have the coordinates (that is; longitude and latitude) of the the starting and destination locations, you can use this equation to calculate it.
+If you have the coordinates (longitude and latitude) of the starting and destination locations, you can use this equation to calculate the distance.

-Here's how to do calculate the distance in kilometers between two locations using JavaScript and the geolocation API.
+Here's how to calculate the distance in kilometers between two locations using JavaScript and the Geolocation API.

-By default, coordinates (gotten using the Geolocation API) are given in degrees.
+By default, coordinates obtained from the Geolocation API are given in degrees.
 We need them in radians for the formula.
 Here's our conversion function:

 ```js